ibm-cloud-docs/text-to-speech/custom-rules.md

 The service applies a word from a custom model only to those strings in the input text that match the word exactly.
 A trailing `.` (period) in a word entry changes how the word is synthesized:

 -   *A word that does not have a trailing period* can contain practically any character, including letters, digits, punctuation (other than a trailing period), non-letter symbols (such as %, &amp;, and @), quotation marks, parentheses, brackets, and so on.
 Its *translation* can include any legal input to the service, including whitespace and a phonetic representation in SSML format.
--   *A word that has a trailing period* can contain only letters, periods, and internal apostrophes (though not as the first or last character).
+-   *A word that has a trailing period* can contain only letters, periods, and internal apostrophes (not as the first or last character).
 The word's *translation* can contain only normal words in ordinary spelling separated by whitespace or hyphens.
 It cannot include a phonetic representation.

 An example of a word with a trailing period is "`div.`".
 Assume a custom model includes the entry `{word='div.', translation='division'}`.
 The service does not apply the translation to the string "`div`" because it does not include a trailing period and therefore does not match the entry.